-In FY1996, it is estimated that over 4.3 million clients, primarily low-income women and adolescents, will receive services through more than 4,200 Title X clinics lationwide.
-Family planning clinics provide contraceptive services including natural family planning clinics provide contraceptive services including natural family planning elinics provide contraceptive services including natural family planning clinics also screen for sexually transmitted diseases and other health problems such later hypertension, and diabetes.
+In FY1996, it is estimated that over 4.3 million clients, primarily low-income women and adorescents, will receive services through more than 4,200 Title X clinics partially planning clinics provide contraceptive services including natural family planning clinics provide contraceptive services including natural family planning clinics also methods and supplies, infertility services, and basic gynecologic care.
+The clinics also screen for sexually transmitted diseases and other health problems such as cancer, hypertension, and diabetes.

-Appropriations for the program have been \$180.9 FY1994, \$193.3 million for FY1995, and \$193.3 FY1996.
-The Administration has requested \$199 FY1997.
-The additional funds are intended to increase million for million for million for outreach to
+Appropriations for the program have been \$180.9 million for FY1994, \$193.3 million for FY1995, and \$193.3 million for FY1996.
+The Administration has requested \$199 million for FY1997.
+The additional funds are intended to increase outreach to underserved individuals, emphasize comprehensive reproductive health services, and focus on adolescent pregnancy and sexually transmitted disease prevention.